realm/realm-js/docs/tutorials/http-proxy.md

 - This is currently only supported on Realm JS v10.3.0 or higher running on Node.js.
 - You must install the [`fetch-with-proxy`](https://www.npmjs.com/package/fetch-with-proxy) package manually.
 - You must set the `HTTPS_PROXY` environment variable, hence the proxy cannot be set at runtime or on a per-app basis.
+- HTTPS connections from the client to the proxy server, is not supported.
+I.e. the URL specified in the `HTTPS_PROXY` must start with `http://`.

 ## Installing `fetch-with-proxy`